Euodia Samson: Career

 During her life at UCT, she performed at the stage plays such as: Romeo and Juliet, Othello, The Cherry Orchard, Antigone and Animal Farm.
 Meanwhile, she also worked for Cape Performing Arts Board (CAPAB), and on their Schools Program called "War on Waste".
 In the preceding years, she continued to appear in stage apart from cinema and television, and Euodia performed in many theatre productions such as; Freaks, A Winter's Tale, A Midsummer Night's Dream, Dying Breed and Sister Breyani, Dying Breed (CAPAB 1993), Suip!
 (1993), The Winter's Tale (1997), Ons Hou Konsert (1999), Buckingham Palace, District Six (2000-2001), Vatmaar (2002 and 2003), Die Joseph en Mary Affair (2007 and 2008), Sister Breyani (2007 and 2009).
 Then she played the role "Roxy" for the Baxter Theatre and as "Mustardseed" in 1995 production of A Midsummer Night's Dream produced by Maynardville.

-In 1995, she made film debut with direct-to-video film The Pink Leather Chair where she played the role of "Gloria".
-Then in 1996, she made television debut with the serial Tussen Duiwels and played the role "Gawa September".
+In 1995, she made her film debut with direct-to-video film The Pink Leather Chair where she played the role of "Gloria".
+Then in 1996, she made her television debut with the serial Tussen Duiwels and played the role "Gawa September".
 In 1997, she played the role "Amina Davids" in SABC2 comedy drama Onder Draai die Duiwel Rond.
 In 2003, Euodia played the role "Christina" in the third season of SABC2 comedy Fishy Fêshuns.
 In 2006, she acted in the Heartlines film "The Piano" with the role "Elsie Daniels".
 In 2011, she acted in the film Black Butterflies with the role "Muslim woman".
 In the same year, she joined with the SABC2 variety comedy series Colour TV and played multiple roles.
 Meanwhile, she also voiced in the radio play Goud en Silwer for SABC.
 In 2015, she teamed up with the Tim Noakes Foundation and Groote Schuur Hospital doctor Hassina Kajee.
 They conducted the Banting program in Ocean View.

 Apart from them, she also appeared in the television serials such as SOS, Big Okes, Madam & Eve, all telecast in e.tv and then in the serials: Backstage, Tussen Duiwels, Newshounds and Khululeka.
 In the preceding years, she acted in the films such as; Cape of Good Hope, Ali Barber, and Crossroads.
 In 2017, Euodia appeared in three serials: as "Sharifa Cassim" in the danZ!, as "Fiona Abrahams" in the Waterfront and as "Gevangenis se 'Ma'" in the Die Byl.
 In 2018, she appeared in the kykNET & kie telenovela Arendsvlei.
 She continued to play the role for three consecutive seasons.
 In the meantime, she joined with three seasons: Projek Dina, Projek Dina and Sara se Geheim in 2020.
 In the same year, she played the role "Zainab Petersen" in the film Twisted Christmas.